-- http://form.jotformpro.com/form/50835004997966 A confirmation receipt for the withdrawal will be sent within 24 business hours.
-Please contact advising@alvincollege. edu if an email receipt is not received. - Ouick Links tab/Withdrawal Information - In The POD via the Advising link.
+- http://form.jotformpro.com/form/50835004997966.
 A confirmation receipt for the withdrawal will be sent within 24 business hours.
-Please contact advisingservices@alvincollege.edu if an email receipt is not received. - In Person: Admissions & Registrar's Office A100
+Please contact advising@ alvincollege.edu if an email receipt is not received.
+See more information in The POD/Records and Registration/Withdrawing from Classes. - In Person: Admissions & Registrar's Office A100